SanaaAljuboori1981/SanaaAljuboori1981/README.md

-📜 Game Description# 🏕️ The Lost Explorer
+# 🏕️ The Lost Explorer

-Title: **The Lost Explorer**  is an interactive text-based adventure simple game where players navigate through choices to survive in a mysterious forest.
-The game features a **dynamic story**, background changes, and immersive sound effects.
+**The Lost Explorer**  is an interactive text-based adventure simple game where players navigate through choices to survive in a mysterious forest.
+The game features a **dynamic story**, background changes, and immersive sound effects, the game delivers a thrilling exploration experience.

-Genre: Adventure, text-based game

-Objective: The player must explore a mysterious forest, avoid dangers, and find a treasure.
+---

+## 🎮 Game Overview

+- **Genre:** Adventure, Text-Based Game
+- **Objective:** Explore a mysterious forest, make the right decisions, and try to survive.
+- **Gameplay:** Choose your path by clicking buttons — your fate depends on your decisions.

+---

 ## 🌟 Features
 - 🎭 **Multiple Story Paths** – Every choice affects the outcome.